ScoopML/ScoopML-actions/README.md

 Lets build AI models without coding inside repository
 # Lets get Started

-Copy paste the below in
+Copy paste the below code in a .yml script inside a target repository and click on start commit and then actions
 ```

 name: ScoopML Git Actions